melizalab/decide-shiny/README.md

 runApp("appdir/track_oddball")
 ```

-This should open up a browser tab pointing to the server.
+This should open up a browser tab pointing to the application.

 ## Deploying as a Docker container